 Hear this song about God leading you today!

-The Kids Corner Summer Fun Book is packed with brain-busting Bible puzzles and fantastic coloring pages.
-These connect together to tell the story of God's awesome rescue plan for His people.
+Brain-busting Bible puzzles and fantastic coloring pages connect together to tell the story of God's awesome rescue plan for His people.

 Here's a favorite: What a Friend We Have in Jesus.
 Enjoy this Kids Corner version.